 Here are some of my own True Sentences:

-- Some rocks are better left unturned.
+- Some stones are better left unturned.

 - If you don’t overcome fear, the consequences are ultimately worse.